trusting-sdks/https/README.md

 #### Website that links encrypted

-- ✅ The website linking to the download of the SDK (or the CocoaPods page) is HTTPs encrypted by default
+- ✅ The website linking to the download of the SDK (or the CocoaPods page) is HTTPS encrypted by default
 - ❌ The website linking to the download uses unencrypted HTTP

 This is critical, as by having the marketing or docs page be unencrypted allows an attack to re-write any links to different URLs, as described in [trusting SDKs](https://krausefx.com/blog/trusting-sdks) in the `Localytics` section.

-#### Download uses HTTPs
+#### Download uses HTTPS

 This section is about the `Manual Installation` section most SDKs provides.
 As mentioned in [trusting SDKs](https://krausefx.com/blog/trusting-sdks) most of the pods on CocoaPods are secure.

-- ✅ The download of the SDK happens via HTTPs by default
+- ✅ The download of the SDK happens via HTTPS by default
-- ❌ The download of the SDK uses unencrypted HTTP by default, or doesn't support HTTPs at all
+- ❌ The download of the SDK uses unencrypted HTTP by default, or doesn't support HTTPS at all

-If the download doesn't happen via HTTPs be extra cautios when using the SDK, and notify the SDK provider.
+If the download doesn't happen via HTTPS be extra cautious when using the SDK, and notify the SDK provider.

 #### Open Source